-(See the Mail and Messages: Beginner's Guide for details on mail.)
+(See the UNKNOWN TITLE ABBREVIATION: MMBG for details on mail.)

 To change the current output field separator and output record separator, use the variables OFS and ORS.
 The output record separator is appended to the output of the print statement.